biojava/biojava.github.io/wiki/DazzleQuickStartGuide.md

 --------------------------

--   drag the web.xml file from the dazzle-webapp dir to the webcontent/web-inf dir then drag all the other files from that dir into the webcontent dir above the web-inf dir!!!
+-   drag the web.xml file from the dazzle-webapp dir to the webcontent/web-inf dir
+-   then drag all the other files from that dir into the webcontent dir above the web-inf dir!!!(currently these files include files such as das.xsl, dazzlecfg.xml, example.up, fickett-tss.gff, sources.xml, test.embl, test.style, tss.style, wellcome.html).
 -   now go to the dazzlecfg.xml file that you just moved into the webcontent folder and alter the "value" next to filename for all occurances and put a / in front e.g. change "test.embl" to